cinder/Cinder-PortAudio/README.md

 ##### Enable Unicode Character Set

-Most cinder projects are build with Unicode Character Set (Configuration Properties -> General -> Character Set) and to make ASIO compatible with this, you need to add the following line to the top of _lib/ASIOSDK/host/pc/asiolist.cpp_, directly above the <#include "windows.h>`:
+Most Cinder projects are build with Unicode Character Set (Configuration Properties -> General -> Character Set) and to make ASIO compatible with this, you need to add the following line to the top of _lib/ASIOSDK/host/pc/asiolist.cpp_, directly above the `<#include "windows.h>`:

 ```
 #undef UNICODE